“What tax do I owe?” self-served through simplicity & AI

 - 03

-Gave the AI's suggested option clear visual primacy, so owners aren't left to adjudicate two options on their own.
+I gave the AI's suggested option clear visual primacy, so business owners aren't left to adjudicate two options on their own, nor look in various locations to integrate the various bits of information.

 - 04

-With the progressive launch of features, the page became a stack disconnecting the information.
-I integrated related information to support quick and layered secondary information in tabs.
+With the progressive launch of features, the page became a stack of modular elements, disconnecting the information and pushing the CTA down the page.
+I integrated related primary information to support quick understanding & a clear path to action and I layered secondary information in tabs.